eilonkr/ios-vibe-localizer/README.md

 ![tmpzd27i57w](https://github.com/user-attachments/assets/6c3c3049-8d56-488b-85e9-2597209a7116)

-# iOS AI Localizer
+# iOS Vibe Localization

-A GitHub Action that automatically translates string catalogs using OpenAI's Completions API.
+A GitHub Action that translates iOS apps using AI, built on top of string catalogs.

 ## Overview

 Xcode 15 introduced [String Catalogs](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog) – a new unified, auto-updating translations file designed to set an alternative to the legacy `.strings` files pattern.

 This GitHub Action leverages OpenAI's Completions API to automatically and continuously keep your string catalogs up-to-date with translations across multiple languages.
+This action runs a job that reviews your string catalog, looks for modifications, calls the OpenAI, and finally opens a Pull Request with the translated catalog.

 ## Features